tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ## Learning Outcomes

-- Understand that a parser is a program which extracts information from structured text
+- Understand that a parser is a program that extracts information from structured text
 - Apply what we have learned about Haskell typeclasses and other functional programming concepts to create solutions to real-world problems
 - In particular, we learn to use parser combinators and see how they are put together

 ## Introduction

 In this section we will see how the various Haskell language features we have explored allow us to solve real-world problems.
 In particular, we will develop a simple but powerful library for building *parsers* that is compositional through [Functor](/haskell3/#functor), [Applicative](/haskell3/#applicative) and [Monad](/monad) interfaces.
-Before this, though, we will learn the basics of parsing text, including a high-level understanding that parsers are *state-machines* which realise a *context-free grammar* over a textual language.
+Before this, though, we will learn the basics of parsing text, including a high-level understanding that parsers are *state machines* which realise a *context-free grammar* over a textual language.

 Previously, [we glimpsed a very simplistic Applicative parser](/haskell3/#a-simple-applicative-functor-for-parsing).
 In this chapter, a *parser* is still simply a function which takes a string as input and produces some structure or computation as output, but now we extend the parser with monadic “bind” definitions, richer error handling and the ability to handle non-trivial grammars with alternative inputs.